 Have some bananas lying over your kitchen shelf waiting to be used?
 Are they over ripe?
 Need a quick recipe to use them so that they don't have to go into your bin?

 How about these semolina-banana pancakes/dosas for breakfast?
 They're super quick, super easy to make and are super delish!
 Too many supers in a sentence.
 Well, you'll agree with me once you've made and had them.
 They're spicy and sweet and taste amazing with some fresh homemade butter.

-3-5 minutes of prep, 10-15 minutes in the kitchen in total is all you need to make a delish breakfast.
-A perfect weekday breakfast.
+3 minutes of prep, 10-15 minutes in the kitchen and out you go, in total 15 minutes is all you need to make a delish breakfast.
+A perfect, filling, nourishing, quick, easy, weekday breakfast.
 A perfect weekend breakfast to laze around with. ;-)

 These banana pancakes/dosas are actually an age old dosa recipe from my hubby's grandparents.
 They're now one of the most popular recipes from my blog.
 Lots and lots of people have tried it cuz they are so easy to make and are a good way to empty ripe/over ripe bananas.
 And they keep making them cuz they are delish!

 Hope you enjoy them as much as we all do.